 The Selectboard agreed to move forward to pursue Engineering Design grant money based on modifications to the preferred alternative as decided by the Selectboard.
+The Preferred Alternative can be found below in Section 5.
 The modifications to the preferred alternative include: